Skip to content

 Sponsor Agent Sponsor "I confirm that the agents in scope for this cycle remain business-justified; that the zone classification and regulatory tagging on each one match my current understanding of how the agent is used; that I am the named accountable sponsor for each Zone 2 / Zone 3 agent in scope, or have an active Backup Sponsor of record; and that I have re-attested any agent whose connectors, grounding sources, permission set, or business purpose materially changed during the cycle window."

-Compliance Compliance Officer "I reviewed the evidence pack from a supervisory and regulatory-readiness perspective; the residual gaps documented in this cycle are acceptable for the firm's current risk posture or are tracked to a dated remediation plan; the consent-workflow, publisher-verification, and sovereign-cloud designation evidence is suitable for inclusion in the firm's books-and-records repository under the applicable retention period."
+Compliance Compliance Officer "I reviewed the evidence pack from a supervisory and regulatory-readiness perspective; the residual gaps documented in this cycle are acceptable for the firm's current risk posture or are tracked to a dated remediation plan; the consent-workflow and publisher-verification evidence is suitable for inclusion in the firm's books-and-records repository under the applicable retention period."

 The three signatures must be three distinct natural persons.
 Role collision (the same person signing two roles) is a cycle-stopping FAIL recorded in PRE-02.
 A documented temporary exception for a Zone 1-only scope is allowed only with a co-signed expiry and a return-to-three-person review on the next cycle.